Headshot CG Environment Brian Schrank, PhD

 Entertainment Technology Center, Carnegie Mellon University

-I was assistant teacher for a graduate studio course taught by Randy Pausch for one year.
-Students worked in interdisciplinary teams of four and every two weeks produced an interactive virtual world using a head-mounted display and makeshift input devices.
+I was assistant teacher for a graduate studio course taught by Randy Pausch for a year.
+Students worked in interdisciplinary teams of four and produced an interactive virtual world every two weeks using a head-mounted display and makeshift input devices.
 I guided students in the conceptualization, design, and creation of their projects.

 Videos of student work: